 Officials: Somali Pirates Kill 4 American Hostages

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 NPR's Frank Langfitt reports from Nairobi.

-U.S. warships, including a destroyer, the USS Starrett, began shadowing the yacht called the Quest.
+FRANK LANGFITT: U.S. warships, including a destroyer, the USS Starrett, began shadowing the yacht called the Quest.
 Admiral Mark Fox, commander of the U.S. 5th Fleet, picks up the story from there.

-Several pirates appeared on deck and moved up to the bow with their hands in the air in surrender.
+MARK FOX: Several pirates appeared on deck and moved up to the bow with their hands in the air in surrender.

-Admiral Fox also said they found two pirates who had already been killed.
+LANGFITT: Admiral Fox also said they found two pirates who had already been killed.
 He emphasized that U.S. Special Forces did not shoot those pirates, and had not tried to launch a rescue.

-Adm.
 FOX: There were ongoing negotiations that had continued for a number of days, and all I can tell you factually is that there were two dead pirates when we came on board the vessel.

-Frank Langfitt, NPR News, Nairobi.
+LANGFITT: Frank Langfitt, NPR News, Nairobi.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.